max-pio/volcanite/README.md

 * Each developer starts own branch names with a prefix `ab/<branch>`.
 Usually, `ab` are your initials.
 * Each developer has their own development branch from which additional branches for features can be created.
 * Merging happens to the `staging` branch first where merging bugs can be fixed.
 We do not rebase here.
-* Ideally, we test the `staging` branch with different builds (Ubuntu, MCSV Windows, headless, ..) before release.
+* Ideally, we test the `staging` branch with different builds (Ubuntu, Windows, headless, ..) before release.
 * If the `staging` branch feels complete and bug free, it can be merged into `main` by the repository maintainer.

 ```